 Minimalists, like all people, come in different shapes and sizes.
 My life is extremely different from how it used to be, but I don’t consider myself an extreme minimalist.

-I don’t count my possessions, but I know that all the clothes I own fit in a standard size suitcase.
-I still own a few too many pairs of shoes, but I’m finding as they wear out, I’m not replacing them.
+I don’t count my possessions, but I know that my wardrobe is smaller than most.
+I still own a few too many pairs of shoes, but I’m finding that I’m not replacing them as they wear out.

 I own stuff—my husband collects records, I have art supplies, and my daughter has toys—but we all live comfortably in a 660 square foot apartment.

 I broke a life-long addiction to mindless shopping, and I no longer waste entire afternoons browsing the shops.
 I go weeks and sometimes even months without buying anything new, and it’s not hard to do.

 Over the course of nearly a decade, I’ve gone from working full-time at a job I hate, to working part-time by choice, to finally being self-employed and setting my own terms.
 I’m now a full time minimalist blogger, and I also teach decluttering courses.

 But you know what?
 Despite all these outward changes, the way I feel is what really strikes me about my life as a minimalist.

 There is a lightness of spirit, a sense of hope, and a feeling of freedom and ease that I can feel in my bones.
 Life’s not perfect by any means, but I’m actually living my life—good and bad—instead of numbing myself in the shops and at the office.